 - Onions: I used one purple and one white onion.
 The purple onions get darker when cooked.
 Vidalia onions would be a sweet choice, but any onion you have will work well in this recipe.

 - Orange Peel: This adds so much flavor and texture, and also some nutrition!
-Orange peels are rich in Vitamin A and C plus phytonutrients with anti-inflammatory properties.
+Orange peels are rich in Vitamin A and C plus phytonutrients.
 Lemon peel would be a good substitution.

 - Pomegranate Seeds: I love the jeweled look these provide, along with fiber, antioxidants and vitamin E. Dried cranberries or cherries would offer some nice color if pomegranates aren’t available.